 Note that temporal dependence in the latent traits-the fact that regime characteristics at time t and t + 1 are not independent-causes no appreciable problem for our modeling approach.
-This fact may not seem obvious at first, but note that equations 1-3 make no assumptions about temporal (in)dependence across each z{ct} .
-While we do make prior assumptions about the distribution of each z{ct} , the approach we describe in section 2.5 will
+This fact may not seem obvious at first, but note that Equations 1-3 make no assumptions about temporal (in)dependence across each z{ct} .
+While we do make prior assumptions about the distribution of each z{ct} , the approach we describe in Section 2.5

-7If we assume $F(\cdot)$ is standard normal.
+8If we assume $F(\cdot)$ is standard normal.

-8This equivalency breaks down if we allow for β_r parameters less than one.
+9This equivalency breaks down if we allow for β_r parameters less than one.
 Thus, the O-IRT model is potentially more general than MROP.

-9The term "difficulty parameter" stems from applications in educational testing where the latent variable is ability and observed ratings are binary (in)correct answers to test questions.
+10The term "difficulty parameter" stems from applications in educational testing where the latent variable is ability and observed ratings are binary (in)correct answers to test questions.

-tend to capture the temporal dependence in regime traits; our priors are also vague and allow the data to speak for themselves.
-In fact, as Melton, Meserve & Pemstein (2014) argue, "dynamic" IRT models (Martin & Quinn 2002, Schnakenberg & Fariss 2014, Linzer & Staton 2015) are more restrictive than standard models with vague priors, because their tight prior variances assume that latent traits at time t equal those at t - 1.
+will tend to capture the temporal dependence in regime traits; our priors are also vague and allow the data to speak for themselves.
+As Melton, Meserve & Pemstein (2014) argue, "dynamic" IRT models (Martin & Quinn 2002, Schnakenberg & Fariss 2014, Linzer & Staton 2015) are actually more restrictive than standard models with vague priors, because their tight prior variances assume that latent traits at time t equal those at t - 1.
 While these dynamic models can be helpful in shrinking posterior uncertainty by incorporating often-accurate prior information about regimes' tendency towards stasis, they can oversmooth abrupt transitions (Melton, Meserve & Pemstein 2014).
-They are also inherently optimistic about model uncertainty; we prefer a more pessimistic approach.10
+Dynamic models are also inherently optimistic about model uncertainty; we prefer a more pessimistic approach.11

-Importantly, temporal dependence in rater errors violates the assumption described by equation 2.11 The mismatch between actual rating granularity and the standard practice of treating expert codes as yearly-or even finer-grained-observations, is perhaps the key driver of temporal dependence in rater errors, in our context.
-Crucially, when, in practice, experts code stable periods, rather than years, their yearly errors will be perfectly correlated within those periods.
+Importantly, temporal dependence in rater errors violates the assumption described by Equation 2.12 The mismatch between actual rating granularity and the standard practice of treating expert codes as yearly-or even finer-grained-observations, is perhaps the key driver of temporal dependence in rater errors, in our context.
+In practice, when experts code stable periods - rather than years - their yearly errors will be perfectly correlated within those periods.
 It is difficult to discern the temporal specificity of the ratings that our experts provide, but it is self-evident that experts judge chunks of time as whole units, rather than independently evaluating single years.
-Indeed, the V-Dem coding interface even includes "click and drag" feature that allows raters to quickly and easily apply a single code to an extended swath of time.12 Typically, expert ratings
+Indeed, the V-Dem coding interface even includes "click and drag" feature that allows raters to quickly and easily apply a single code to an extended swath of time.13 Typically, expert ratings reported at fine granularity may actually provide ratings spanning "regimes," or periods of institutional